Friday, February 28, 2020

 I saw these stacking bins at Home Depot and thought they would be useful for the storage unit at Highlands.
 We have small tools, cords and hoses, paint cans, and other bric-a-brac that these are perfect for.

-I think Hubby will try to dissuade me as we are on an economy drive currently, but I am penciling them into my plans as they are only about $15 apiece.
-I noticed he threw a bunch of crap in there after finishing out the barn and I for sure don't want the storage unit to look like our garage at home!
+I think Mark will try to dissuade me as we are on an economy drive currently, but I am penciling them into my plans as they are only about $15 apiece.
+I noticed he threw a bunch of stuff in there after finishing out the barn and I for sure don't want the storage unit to look like our garage at home!

 Gina